jara001/f1tenth-rules/rules_v3.md

 _Note: I want to make it as a collection of rules "how to behave on the track"._

 _Note: Eventually, "racer stance" should be here as well._

+### Violations

+- Driving outside of the track is generally not allowed.
+    - Exception is testing the car in very slow speeds.

+- Not adhering to track behaviour...

 ### Track Features